Get more from your Personal Home Manager . . .

 Choosing the Right Fire Extinguisher

-Below we will discuss: the different types of fire extinguishers, the right one for your home, and how to use a fire extinguisher.
+Below we will discuss: the different types of fire extinguishers, choosing the right one for your home, and how to use a fire extinguisher.

 The Different Types of Fire Extinguishers